Home » Treeworld » Myrcianthes Fragrans

 Description

-Myrcianthes Fragrans (Simpson Stopper) is great an ornamental tree or shrub.
-It is easy to prune, making it a perfect asset for places that are difficult to access.
-Such as: parking lots, sidewalks and under power lines.
-Besides it makes a great specimen tree or as a nice dense hedge in full sun areas.
+Proven to be a great ornamental tree or shrub, the Simpson’s stopper is easy to prune, making it a perfect asset in difficult-to-access areas such as parking lots, sidewalks, and under power lines.
+Besides, it makes a great accent tree or a nice dense hedge in sunny areas.
+But one of its outspoken allures is its irregularity, as there is no Simpson’s Stopper tree or bush that resembles the other.

 Additional information